You must hold a valid

 - Course work submitted after the due date will not be accepted unless an extension was requested and approved in writing.
 Employer-related matters will not be considered for extensions.

-- A cumulative score of 75 percent or higher for each area of course work is required.
+- A cumulative score of 75 percent or higher on the final exam is required to pass course.